-The Level of Service (LOS) analysis included in the Project's Draft EIR further reveals that the intersections surrounding the Project site and TIDE Academy, including the intersections of Marsh Road/Bayfront Expressway, Chrysler Drive/Independence Drive, Chilco Street/Constitution Drive, Willow Road/Bayfront Expressway, and University Avenue/Bayfront Expressway, are currently operating at an LOS of 'D' or worse at one or more peak hours, and do not meet the City's desired LOS standards.
+Street/Constitution Drive, Willow Road/Bayfront Expressway, and University Avenue/Bayfront Expressway, are currently operating at an LOS of 'D' or worse at one or more peak hours, and do not meet the City's desired LOS standards.
 (Draft EIR, Appx.
-E, at 10-11.)
-Per the Draft EIR, traffic generated by the Project, in conjunction with other near term projects expected to be approved, would also cause the levels of service at the intersection of Chrysler Drive/Constitution Drive to drop to an 'F,' and would further degrade the levels of service at numerous other intersections.
-(Draft EIR at 4.2-43-4.2-44.)
+E, at 11.)
+Per the Draft EIR, traffic generated by the Project, in conjunction with other near term projects expected to be approved, would also cause the levels of service at the intersection of Chrysler Drive/Constitution Drive to drop to an 'F,' and would further degrade the levels of service at certain other intersections.
+(Draft EIR at 4.2-49-4.2-50.)
 In analyzing intersection Levels of Service under "Cumulative (2040) Plus Project Conditions," the Draft EIR shows that most intersections in the Project neighborhood will be operating out of compliance with the City's Circulation Policy goals.
-(Draft EIR at 4.2-53-4.2-54.)
-While the Draft EIR discusses certain improvement measures that the City may take to resolve these traffic issues, including the payment of transportation impact fees to fund some (but not all) of the improvement measures, it is unclear from the Draft EIR exactly when or if these measures will be accomplished.
-(See, e.g., Draft EIR at 4.2-48 ["While the improvements to the westbound approach are included in the City's TIF program, the improvements on the other approaches are beyond those in the TIF program and payment of the TIF would not entirely address the change to LOS as a result of project traffic"]; see also, Draft EIR, Appx.
-E, at 16 and 17 ["The implementation timeline of these proposed improvements [to walking, biking, and transit facilities] is unknown"].)
+(Draft EIR at 4.2-54.)
+While the Draft EIR discusses certain improvement measures that the City may take to resolve these deficient intersections, including the payment of transportation impact fees to fund some (but not all) of the improvement measures, it is unclear from the Draft EIR exactly when or if many of the improvement measures will be accomplished.
+(See, e.g., Draft EIR at 4.2-55-4.2-56, with regard to the deficient Chrysler Drive/Constitution Drive intersection ["While the improvements to the westbound approach are included in the City's TIF program, the improvements on the other approaches are beyond those in the TIF program and payment of the TIF would not entirely address the change to LOS as a result of project traffic"]; see also, Draft EIR, Appx.
+E, at 16 and 18 ["The implementation timeline of these proposed improvements [to walking, biking, and transit facilities] is unknown"].)
 In addition to deficient vehicular intersections, the Draft EIR states that the "network of sidewalks, crosswalks, and curb ramps are discontinuous in the vicinity of the proposed project."
 (Draft EIR at 4.2-7.)
 Finally, the Draft EIR goes on to note several sidewalk gaps that exist in the Bayfront Area.
 (Id.)